Order of Saint Basil the Great: Orthodox traditions

 The Basilian Order originates from the tradition of Orthodox monasticism in the Ruthenian lands of the Kingdom of Poland and the Grand Duchy of Lithuania.
 Its precursors were St. Anthony and his disciple St. Theodosius, founders of the monasteries in the Pechersk Lavra in the 10th century, which followed the rules of St. Basil the Great and St. Theodore the Studite.
-The Lavra became a model for other monastic communities in the Ruthenian lands, combining eremitic and cenobitic forms of life.
-Unlike monks of the Latin tradition, they did not form congregations but operated independently, subject only to local bishops.
+The lavra model was adopted by other monastic communities in Ruthenian lands, combining eremitic and cenobitic forms of life.
+Unlike monks of the Latin Rite, they did not form congregations but operated independently, subject only to local bishops.

 They also generally did not engage in educational, charitable, or pastoral activities, and few among them were priests.
 The monasteries, however, had immense cultural significance and served as the intellectual and spiritual backbone of the Orthodox Church.
-Because of their black habits, the monks were called "chernets" (black monks) of the Rule of St. Basil, or simply "Basilians" since half of 14th century.
+Because of their black habits, the monks were called chernets ("black monks") of the Rule of St. Basil, or simply "Basilians" since the mid of the 14th century.